 16. The First Combination Lock Dates Back to 1857

 An American inventor named James Sargent created the first combination lock.
-These locks (like those used today on every school locker) were cutting edge technology at the time.
+These locks (like those used today on every school locker) were cutting-edge technology at the time.
 The locks, which he developed in 1857, were some of the most important discoveries in the industry during this timeframe.
-The mechanism used to develop this type of lock is the same type used in bank vaults and are still in use today.
+The mechanism used to develop this type of lock is the same type used in bank vaults and is still in use today.

 17. Skilled Locksmiths Undergo an Apprenticeship